North-West Rebellion: Memory

 In the spring of 2008, Tourism, Parks, Culture and Sport Minister Christine Tell proclaimed in Duck Lake, that "the 125th commemoration, in 2010, of the 1885 Northwest Rebellion is an excellent opportunity to tell the story of the prairie Métis and First Nations peoples' struggle with Government forces and how it has shaped Canada today."

 Batoche, where the Métis Provisional Government had been formed, has been declared a National Historic Site.
 Batoche marks the site of Gabriel Dumont's grave site, Albert Caron's House, Batoche school, Batoche cemetery, Letendre store, Dumont's river crossing, Gariépy's crossing, Batoche crossing, St. Antoine de Padoue Church, Métis rifle pits, and RNWMP battle camp.

+The Royal Canadian Mounted Police training depot at Regina was established in 1874, and still survives.
+The RCMP chapel, a frame building built in 1885, is still standing.
+It was used to jail prisoners taken when the rebellion collapsed.

+One of three Territorial Government Buildings still stands on Dewdney Avenue in the city of Regina.
+It was the site of Riel's trial, and where the drama the Trial of Louis Riel is still performed.
+Following the May trial, Riel was hanged November 16, 1885, at the North-West Mounted Police barracks in Regina.
+The RCMP Heritage Centre, in Regina, opened in May 2007.
+The Métis brought his body to Saint-Vital, his mother's home, now the Riel House National Historic Site, and then interred it at the Saint-Boniface Basilica in Manitoba, his birthplace, for burial.
+Highway 11, stretching from Regina to just south of Prince Albert, has been named Louis Riel Trail by the province; the roadway passes near locations of the conflict.

 Fort Carlton Provincial Historic Site has been rebuilt as it had been ravaged by three separate fires.
-Big Bear (Mistahimaskwa) had used the site in his initial negotiations for Treaty Six in about 1884, and finally, the following year he surrendered here after his engagement at Steele Narrows.
+Big Bear (Mistahimaskwa) used the site in his initial negotiations for Treaty Six in about 1884, and finally, the following year he surrendered here after his engagement at Steele Narrows (Battle of Loon Lake).

 The Prince Albert blockhouse was employed by the North-West Mounted Police on evacuating from Fort Carlton after the first fire.

-Duck Lake is home to the Duck Lake Historical Museum and the Duck Lake Regional Interpretive Centre, and murals which reflect the history of the conflict in the area.
+Duck Lake is home to the Duck Lake Historical Museum and the Duck Lake Regional Interpretive Centre, and murals that present the history of the conflict in the area.
 The Battle of Duck Lake, the Duck Lake Massacre, and a buffalo jump are all located here.
 The "First Shots Cairn" was erected on Saskatchewan Highway 212 as a landmark commemorating the scene of the first shots in the Battle of Duck Lake.
 Our Lady of Lourdes Shrine at St. Laurent north of Duck Lake is a local pilgrimage site.

 The Battle of Fish Creek National Historic Site, the name has been changed to Tourond's Coulee / Fish Creek National Historic Site to preserve the battlefield of April 24, 1885, at la coulée des Tourond, Madame Tourond's home, early Red River cart Fish Creek Trail and the site of Middleton's camp and graveyard.